Tan-Ali/HW2.CSS-Bootstrap/README.md

 Functional, deployed application
 GitHub repository with README describing the project Navbar must be consisten on each page
-Navbar on each page must contain links to About, Contact, and Portfolio pages All links must work
+Navbar on each page must contain links to Home, Contact, and Portfolio pages All links must work
 Must use semantic html
 Each page must have valid and correct HTML